 |Managing Director (MD) or General Partner||$700K – $2M||$600K – $2M||Senior Partner or General Partner|

 Carried interest (or carry) is another source of income that makes private equity & venture capital paths attractive.
 It is a percentage of a fund’s net profits if the returns are above a certain hurdle rate, after deducting management fee.
 Normally, carry is about 20% of the profits.

 Hurdle rate is a commitment of the firm to Limited Partners (LPs).
 Instead of investing in other equity, LPs choose to put money in PE funds, a higher than market risk and want a minimum IRR (hurdle rate) before sharing profits with General partners.

 It is very unlikely that an analyst and pre-MBA associate will get any carry.
-The managing director (or partner) in PE and the senior partner (or General Partner) in VC will get the large portion of carry.
-The rest can be splitted among other levels in the firms – the higher position someone is, the better carry they can get.
+The managing director (or partner) in PE and the senior partner (or General Partner) in VC will get the large portion of carrying.
+The rest can be split among other levels in the firms – the higher position someone is, the better carry they can get.

-It seems that a PE Partner will get more from carry because of larger fund size; nevertheless, if timing is taken into consideration, working in PE does not equal to earning more.
+It seems that a PE Partner will get more from carrying because of the larger fund size; nevertheless, if the timing is taken into consideration, working in PE does not equal earning more.
 A PE firm is often bigger with more hierarchies than a VC firm; therefore, it will take more time to reach the MD level.

 4. Private Equity vs Venture Capital: Work/Life Balance